 Crab cakes with remoulade sauce makes for a wonderful appetizer for a special occasion dinner or even a main dish attraction served with a salad or vegetables.

-My husband’s uncle Tom, who lived on the Chesapeake Bay, shared his crab cake recipe with me about six years ago.
+My husband’s late uncle Tom, who lived on the Chesapeake Bay, shared his crab cake recipe with me about six years ago.
 I’m so thankful that he did.
 He knew how much I disliked a bready crab cake and his recipe for crab cakes is just exactly how I like them.
 Full of lump crab meat, some seasonings, a little binding agent to hold it all together.

 Crab cakes can seem a bit intimidating, but are very simple to make.
 They just need gentleness in the mixing and time to rest in the refrigerator to be the very best you can imagine.